cmscaltech/gpuservers/README.md

 It is important to note that I/O on the nfs mounted volume is not as efficient as with local disk, so please use care and monitor performance of your applications.

-For ipython, the following directory better be local
+For ipython, the following directory has to be local
 <pre>
 mkdir /tmp/$USER/ipython -p
 ln -s /tmp/$USER/ipython .ipython